osmo-support-lab/guides-and-info/readme/interacting-with-osmosis/query-flipside-database.md

 **The syntax is important.
 The form will try to assist you by completing each term.
 If something isn't working or it won't accept a value you've entered, try enclosing it in single quotes.** [ ' ' ]

-*Here's an example to get you started.*
+*Here's an example to get you started.
+This will return 'all' (*) entries from 'fact_daily_balances' where the address and date both match these values exactly.*
 ```
 SELECT
 *